 The mental state at the point of death, apart from what has been mentioned above, is very important.
 Our mental state is generally relative to the proportion of the subtle basic components in our being.

 If a person is actually doing his spiritual practice such as chanting the Name of God at the time of death then the influence of desires, attachments, ghosts, etc. are minimal possible for that person compared to his state when not chanting.
 This makes his subtle body lighter.
-Hence, if he passes away while chanting, he attains better plane of existence among the sub-planes than what he would have attained were he to pass away without chanting.
+Hence, if he passes away while chanting, he attains a better plane of existence in life after death among the sub-planes than what he would have attained were he to pass away without chanting.

-At the time of death, if a person is chanting the Name of God and is also in a state of surrender to God’s will, then he attains an even better plane of existence in his life after death and his sojourn is undertaken with lightening speed.
-This is because the person being in a state of surrender on Earth plane of existence itself, has very less chance of increasing his ego in his life after death.
-Also, the entire responsibility of his well-being in his life after death is undertaken by his evolved spiritual guide (Guru).
+At the time of death, if a person is chanting the Name of God and is also in a state of surrender to God’s will, then he attains an even better plane of existence in his life after death and his sojourn is undertaken with lightning speed.
+This is because the person being in a state of surrender on Earth region itself, has very less chance of increasing his ego in his life after death.
+Also, the entire responsibility of his well-being in the afterlife is undertaken by his evolved spiritual guide (Guru).

-The following are the types of deeds in our life on Earth that typically land us in one of the planes of existence of Hell.
+The following are the types of deeds in our life on Earth that typically land us in one of the regions of Hell in life after death.

-The extent, duration and intention behind the wrong-doings are important factors deciding the planes of existence of Hell attained after death rather than just the action itself.
+The extent, duration and intention behind the wrong-doings are important factors deciding the level of Hell attained after death rather than just the action itself.

-8. Why is there a time lag between two reincarnations?
+8. After death and before next birth – Why is there a time lag between two reincarnations?

 In the course of research by using hypnotic trance to trace the past lives of the person, it has been found that the time lag between two reincarnations on Earth could be on average 50 to 400 years.
 The reasons for this time lag are as follows:

-- The subtle body remains in the Heaven or the Nether plane of existence for variable periods of time to undergo its merits and demerits (sins).
+- After death, the subtle body remains in the Heaven or the Nether region for variable periods of time to undergo its merits and demerits (sins).

 - Sometimes in past life regression, a person does not report a reincarnation in the trance state.
 The reason for this is that a certain reincarnation has been very uneventful or brief and the person may not remember any details of it.

-In the case of subtle bodies that have been relegated to the deeper planes of existence of Hell, the time lag between two reincarnations may be thousands of years.
-They stay in their respective plane of existence of Hell until such time they have completed their punishment.
+In the case of subtle bodies that have been relegated to the deeper regions of Hell after death, the time lag between two reincarnations may be thousands of years.
+They stay in their respective region of Hell until such time they have completed their punishment.
 In most cases, this means languishing in plane of existence of Hell in their life after death till the dissolution of the Universe.

 9. Life after death – in summary

 The above facts about the various planes of existence give us a fair idea of the possible consequences in our life after death of how we live our lives.
-Only with spiritual practice or with extreme meritorious deeds can one go to the higher planes of existence and thereby avoid unhappiness and punishment and enjoy higher levels of happiness.
-There are also better chances of a reincarnation on Earth plane of existence in circumstances conducive to spiritual practice.
-This is so that one moves further up in the subtle planes of existence in the Universe.
-As we go further into the current Era of Strife (Kaliyug), there is lesser likelihood of people going to the higher planes of existence.
+Only with spiritual practice or with extreme meritorious deeds can one go to the higher subtle regions and thereby avoid unhappiness and punishment and enjoy higher levels of happiness in life after death.
+There are also better chances of a reincarnation on Earth plane in circumstances conducive to spiritual practice.
+This is so that one moves further up in the subtle planes in the Universe.
+As we go further into the current Era of Strife (Kaliyug), there is lesser likelihood of people going to the higher planes of existence after death.

-Once we go to the lower planes of existence such as the Nether plane of existence or other planes of existence of Hell, we stay there and experience severe unhappiness for centuries until we completely pay for our demerits (sins) by suffering the intense punishments meted there and get a chance to be reincarnated on Earth.
+Once we go to the lower subtle planes such as the Nether region or other regions of Hell after death, we stay there and experience severe unhappiness for centuries until we completely pay for our demerits (sins) by suffering the intense punishments meted there and get a chance to be reincarnated on Earth.

 To do consistent spiritual practice on the Earth plane of existence according to the 6 basic laws of spiritual practice is like swimming against the tide in the current era.
-However, it is also a guaranteed way of advancing to higher planes of existence in our life after death.
+However, it is also a guaranteed way of advancing to higher subtle regions in our life after death.